 Real Estate Investing Groups and Passive Investing

-You may have noticed that many of the active real estate investment opportunities listed above do require substantial upfront capital in order to get started.
+You may have noticed that many of the active investment opportunities listed above do require substantial upfront capital in order to get started.
 You can’t wholesale or flip a house if you can’t purchase the house in the first place!

 Furthermore, these active strategies generally involve a high level of skill, effort, and responsibility, and may not be feasible for those committed to other full-time careers.

 Fortunately, there are still other ways to get involved with real estate investing, even if you don’t want to own or manage tangible property (or if doing so is out of financial reach for you right now).
-These passive real estate investment tactics can help you glean the benefits of investing without taking on quite as much of a fiscal and physical burden.
+These passive investment tactics can help you glean the benefits of investing without taking on quite as much of a fiscal and physical burden.

 Private Equity Funds